 Finally, after you place the sealed container containing the ice cream mixture in the freezer, surround it with other frozen food items to hasten the freezing process.

-So, since this is after all an old fashioned recipe site, let's concentrate on the traditional hand-crank ice cream churns:
+So, since this is after all an old time recipe site, let's now concentrate on the traditional hand-crank ice cream churns:

-Grandma's old fashioned method of making ice cream at home calls for a quantity of ice and rock salt.
+Grandma's old fashioned method of making homemade ice cream calls for a quantity of ice and rock salt.
 The rock salt will melt the ice surrounding the canister creating a brine solution which absorbs the heat from the mixture allowing it to begin to freeze.

 Without the ice and salt present, you would not be able to make frozen desserts.